docsforadobe/after-effects-scripting-guide/docs/layers/layer.md

 **Description**

-A [PropertyGroup object](../properties/propertygroup.md#propertygroup) that contains all a layer’s markers.
+A [PropertyGroup object](../properties/propertygroup.md#propertygroup) that contains all a layer's markers.
 Layer marker scripting has the same functionality as [Comp markers](../items/compitem.md#compitem-markerproperty).

 See [MarkerValue object](../other/markervalue.md#markervalue).